pardub/archive_github/README.md

   - This command will provide the hostname of your instance in the format: `instance.zone.project`.
 Make sure to note it down.
 - You can now open a terminal and use SSH to connect to your VM instance using this command: `ssh instance.zone.project`

-## Initiating and halting your instance using the gcloud SDK
+## Initiating and stopping your instance using the gcloud SDK
 - Starting your instance:
 ```sh
 gcloud compute instances list